HL7/cql/input/pages/04-logicalspecification.md

   0..1 --> precision : Expression
 ```

-The Round operator returns the nearest integer to its argument.
-The semantics of round are defined as a traditional round, meaning that a decimal value of 0.5 or higher will round to 1.
+The Round operator returns the nearest whole number to its argument.
+The semantics of round are defined as a traditional round (i.e. to the nearest whole number), meaning that a decimal value greater than or equal to 0.5 and less than 1.0 will round to 1, and a decimal value less than or equal to -0.5 and greater than -1.0 will round to -1

+When invoked with an Integer argument, the argument will be implicitly converted to Decimal.

+When invoked with a Quantity argument, units are not impacted (i.e. the result has the same units as the input).

 If the argument is null, the result is null.